Easy Law for Landlords Course

 - Ask for an invoice and then pay by cheque or bank transfer

 - All fees are payable in advance

 If you don’t like the course or feel it is not for you, let us know by email within 14 days from the date your course started.
 We will then cancel your membership of the course and refund your money in full.
-We will do this within 7 days of receipt of your email (although we will aim to refund within 24 hours).
+We will do this within 7 days of receipt of your email.

 If you want to cancel after the 14 day period, this is at our discretion.

 Click the yellow button below -

 This will take you to our application form which please complete.

 Once you click the submit button at the end of the form you will be taken to the Worldpay payment page – but you can ignore this if you have requested an invoice in the form.

 However, if you pay by Worldpay you will be logged into the site and can start using the course immediately.